 - 1. We believe the Bible is the written word of God, inspired by the Holy Spirit and without error in the original manuscripts.
 The Bible is the revelation of God's truth and is infallible and authoritative in all matters of faith and practice. - 2.
 We believe in the Holy Trinity.
 There is one God, who exists eternally in three persons: the Father, the Son, and the Holy Spirit. - 3.
-We believe that all are sinners and totally unable to save themselves from God's displeasure, except by his mercy. - 4.
-We believe that eternal life is received by grace alone, through faith alone, in Christ alone.
+We believe that all are sinners and totally unable to save themselves from God's displeasure, except by his mercy.

-- 5. We believe that Jesus Christ is the eternal Son of God, who through His perfect life and sacrificial death atoned for the sins of all who will trust in Him, alone, for salvation. - 6.
+- 4. We believe that eternal life is received by grace alone, through faith alone, in Christ alone. - 5.
+We believe that Jesus Christ is the eternal Son of God, who through His perfect life and sacrificial death atoned for the sins of all who will trust in Him, alone, for salvation. - 6.
 We believe in the absolute sovereignty of God and that He ordains whatsoever comes to pass; we also believe that man is completely responsible before this holy and sovereign God. - 7.
 We believe that God is gracious and faithful to His people not simply as individuals but as families in successive generations according to His covenant promises. - 8.
 We believe that grace alone opens our hearts to respond to the gospel for forgiveness of sins and eternal life; we also believe that grace working in us motivates and enables us to live transformed lives. - 9.
 We believe that Jesus will return, bodily and visibly, to judge all mankind and to receive His people to Himself.
 All true believers will be resurrected at the final judgment and will live eternally on the New or Renewed Earth, the New Jerusalem.
-All unbelievers will face eternal judgment, separated from God forever because they refused to place their hope in the finished work of Jesus Christ. - 10.
+All unbelievers will face eternal judgment, separated by God forever because they refused to place their hope in the finished work of Jesus Christ. - 10.
 We believe that all aspects of our lives are to be lived to the glory of God under the Lordship of Jesus Christ.
 The Statement of Faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
 For purposes of Bayshore Christian School's faith, doctrine, practice, policy, and discipline, the Session of Eastern Shore Presbyterian Church, in agreement with The Westminster Confession of Faith, is Bayshore Christian School's final interpretive authority on the Bible's meaning and application.
-All persons connected with this School community, be they employees, volunteers, parents/guardians, students, or board members shall agree to abide by and to affirm these beliefs in actions, speech, and behavior while remaining a School community member.

-1.5 | Position Statements
+1.5 | Clarifying Statements